This is how my Corporate Service Corps story began...

 Harvard Business School (HBS) has been engaged by IBM to evaluate the impact of the program since its inception.
 Prof. Chris Marquis from HBS summarised these impacts in three broad categories:

-- impact on individuals: global leadership skill development, fostering cultural intelligence & global awareness and facilitating intrapersonal growth
+1. impact on individualsglobal leadership skill development, fostering cultural intelligence & global awareness and facilitating intrapersonal growth

 Being a part of CSC will surely be once-in-a-lifetime opportunity.
 Not only that I have been lucky enough to be selected as a part of this amazing program, I have been luckier to be assigned to a team with China as deployment destination.
 Along with 9 colleagues from 8 countries: India, United States, Canada, Hungary, Germany, Argentina, France and Australia (me); we will be delivering consulting engagements for 5 local clients located in Ji'nan, Shandong province, 400 kms south of Beijing during September 2010.
 China, as you know is the emerging world's super power.
 The staggering economic growth in the country will surely be an eye-opener and the cross-cultural exposures from interacting with clients, colleagues and local communities will be exciting to learn from.
 I look forward to developing my leadership skills, making a difference and getting the most out of this experience, while at the same time exploring the traditions of my origin.